What is Tracheal Stenosis?

 For moderate or severe symptoms, your child may need surgery to make the airway larger.
 This will help your child breathe more easily.

-Other possible procedures include:
+Other possible surgical treatments include:

 -